digitalsleuth/bitcurator-distro-salt/README.md

 ## Simple install

-A simple bash installer script is provided in our bitcurator-distro-installer repository which automates most of the install process.
-You can install all of the BitCurator tools and desktop support files for any user with this dedicated installation script.
+A simple bash installer script that fully automates the creation of the BitCurator environment is provided by our [bitcurator-distro-installer](https://github.com/bitcurator/bitcurator-distro-installer) repository.
 Simply run the following in a terminal:

 ```shell
 git clone https://github.com/bitcurator/bitcurator-distro-installer